Tim Brain: Honours and awards

 He was awarded the Queen's Police Medal (QPM) in the 2002 Birthday Honours.
 He was elected a Fellow of the Royal Society for the encouragement of Arts, Manufactures & Commerce (FRSA) in 2004.
 He was elected a Companion of the Chartered Management Institute (CCMI) in 2007.
-In the Birthday Honours of June 2008 Brain became an Officer of the Order of the British Empire (OBE) for his services to the police and the community in Gloucestershire.
+In the 2008 Birthday Honours, Brain became an Officer of the Order of the British Empire (OBE) for his services to the police and the community in Gloucestershire.

 Interests

 His interests include history, music, rugby union and supporting Gloucestershire County Cricket Club.
 He is chair of British Police Rugby and the British Police Symphony Orchestra, and was responsible for leading the BPSO's extensive tour of India in February 2008.
 He is a Patron of The King's Foundation.

 Brain is married with one son.